Michael-F-Ellis/ficta/README.md

 Usage: ficta [options] file1 [file2 ...]

 ficta monitors one or more files for changes and sends a request to a completion endpoint with the text of the file.
 If you pass a filename that doesn't exist, ficta will create it and write some default content to it.

 Options:
    -h Show this help message.
    -j Print each json request sent to the completion endpoint.
 Useful for debugging.
    -b backup extension: the extension for backup files.
-If -b is not specified, ficta will not create backup files when a file is updated.
+If -b is not specified,
+      ficta will not create backup files when a file is updated.
    -u URL endpoint: the URL for non-OpenAI completion requests.
    -c line comment prefix: the prefix string for comment lines.
 Default is '//'.
    -y block comment prefix, default = '/*'
    -z block comment suffix, default = '*/'
    Commented lines are excluded from text sent to the completion endpoint.

 When you save a changed file, ficta will call the completion endpoint and overwrite the file with the original text followed by the completion response, followed by a one line record containing the model name, max_tokens and 'temperature' and N (number of completions requested).

 A typical model record looks like the following:

 AI: gpt-3.5-turbo, 100, 0.700, 1

 You may edit the model record with any valid values for model name, max tokens, temperature, and N; those values will be used for the next completion request.
-See the openai.com API documentation to learn more about models, max tokens and temperature, and N.
+See the openai.com API documentation to learn more about models, max tokens, temperature, and N.

 You need a valid OpenAI API key and Organization ID to use ficta.
 Ficta expects to find them in environment variables named OPENAI_API_KEY and OPENAI_API_ORG.

 Ficta also supports non-OpenAI completion endpoints that mimic the OpenAI v1/chat/completions endpoint.

 To use a non-OpenAI completion endpoint, launch ficta and specify the endpoint's URL with the -u option.
 For example,

    ficta -u http://192.168.1.17:8080/v1/chat/completions ...

 Then, in your documents, use the model name "url" to indicate that the next request should be send to the URL endpoint.
 For example,

    AI: url, 100, 0.700, 1

 The URL endpoint must accept a POST request with a JSON body that matches the OpenAI v1/chat/completions format.

 You may freely edit the AI: line in your documents to switch between OpenAI models and the URL endpoints.
 ```
 If you supply a filename that doesn't exist, `ficta` will create it and initialize it with some default content.